 - 2 tablespoons toasted sesame seeds

-- Pat the tofu dry using a clean dishtowel.
+- Use a clean dish-towel to pat tofu dry.
 Slice tofu into thin strips, about 1 1/2" long, 1/2" wide, 1/4" thick (or 4 cm long, 1 cm wide, 0.5 cm thick ).
-Place tofu into the prepared marinade, ensuring all tofu pieces are fully submerged.
-Set dish aside.
+Place tofu into a dish, pour in prepared marinade and organize tofu pieces so they’re fully submerged.
+Set aside.

-- Boil water and prepare buckwheat noodles according to the manufacturer's directions.
-Once cooked, quickly strain the noodles and rinse thoroughly with cold water to stop the cooking process.
-Ensure all excess water is strained from the noodles.
-Add the cooked noodles to the large bowl of chopped vegetables.
+- Boil water and cook buckwheat noodles according to the manufacturer's directions (usually 5 minutes; do not overcook).
+Strain noodles and rinse thoroughly with cold water to stop the cooking process.
+Shake off excess water, then transfer cooked noodles to a bowl.